mutagen-io/mutagen/FAQ.md

   possible to unignore a child path of a directory that has been matched by a previous ignore, because the filesystem scanner will not even descend into ignored directories.
-Also, all ignore paths are treated as relative to the synchronization root, they are not evaulated within each directory.
-If you want to evaluate an ignore within each directory, prefix it with a doublestar, e.g. `mutagen create --ignore="**/.git" ...` will ignore any directories named ".git".
+Also, all ignore paths are treated as relative to the synchronization root - they are not evaulated within each directory.
+If you want to evaluate an ignore within each directory, prefix it with a doublestar, e.g. `mutagen create --ignore="**/.git" ...` will ignore any paths named ".git" at any level in a directory hierarchy.
 Ignored paths will not be deleted by Mutagen if their parents are deleted on the remote side - you'll have to manually delete them.
 This is by design.
 - **Does it support symlinks?** Only for synchronization roots and even then with some caveats.
 If a symlink is used as a synchronization root, it will work (e.g. a symlink to a directory), but if the root is replaced or removed